gcapes/file-backups-rfields/README.md

     and then just copying all the files?
 That's what the code currently does.
 - Should I get the date from a logfile rather than user input from the logsheet?
     - It would probably be more robust, and would ensure the format is consistent.
+- I am assuming that `logfile.txt` will be at the same level as an `.idf` or `.ids` file, and that at least one of these files will be present for all experiments.
+If a directory doesn't contain an `.idf` or `.ids` file, it is either a sub-directory or otherwise not an experimental directory.

 ## Usage
 ### Back up directory